 |Items To Be Rated||Price in USD||Hash Power||Energy Consumption||Number of Minable Coins||Score|

-|Antminer T15||The Antminer T15, created and distributed by Chinese mining company Bitmain, is a popular piece of mining hardware due to its efficiency.||~900||23.TH/S||0.067 W/GH||4||10+||4|
+The Antminer T15, created and distributed by Chinese mining company Bitmain, is a popular piece of bitcoin mining hardware due to its efficiency.
+Notably, the T15 comes equipped with the Bitmain 7nm chip, giving a serious boost to the computing performance.
+Rating: 4.0

 The Antminer L3/L3+ Scrypt Miner is an ASIC miner designed specifically to mine Litecoin.
 Rating: 3.0

-Should You Still Mine Digital Currencies in 2020?
+Should You Still Mine Digital Currencies in 2021?

 However, if you want to learn about cryptocurrency networks, the blockchain, and how mining actually works, then you could start immediately with one of the more affordable miners and look at it more as an experiment than an investment venture.

-Finally, it is important to remember that miners help to secure digital currency networks and, thus, play an integral role in the blockchain revolution.
+Mining is more than just a money-maker, is important to remember that miners help to secure digital currency networks and, thus, play an integral role in the blockchain revolution.
 Therefore, you can also look at mining as your contribution to an industry that has the potential to change the world and increase the value of your portfolio along the way.